noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 #### How Long Do Election-Induced Links Last?

 These visual patterns can also be detected statistically.
-If the hypothesis is that the election itself drove the increase in hyperlink connections — particularly between **r/politics** and **r/The_Donald** — this can be tested directly.
+If the hypothesis is that the election itself drove the increase in hyperlink connections, particularly between **r/politics** and **r/The_Donald**, this can be tested directly.
 Using a t-test over the pre-election period, the p-value on election day reaches **0.081**.
 While not fully decisive, this strongly suggests a correlation between the event and the observed rise in hyperlink activity.

 The signal becomes clearer when examining the relationship between **r/The_Donald** and **r/conspiracy**.
 Applying the same methodology yields a p-value of **0.034**, allowing the null hypothesis to be rejected.
 In both cases, the connections formed around the election show **low stability**, consistent with the sharp post-election decline in activity: for a brief moment, attention pulls away from politics altogether.

 Yet the pause is temporary.
-The links forged during the election do not simply disappear — they decay slowly, and in some cases, not at all.
+The links forged during the election do not simply disappear.
+They decay slowly, and in some cases, not at all.
 The connection between **r/The_Donald** and **r/politics** exhibits a statistical half-life of **55 weeks**, an exceptionally long persistence.
 For comparison, the half-life of the connection between **r/The_Donald** and **r/news** is only **22 weeks**.

 Even more striking, the relationship between **r/conspiracy** and **r/The_Donald** does not decay in the weeks following the election.
-Instead, it continues to strengthen — a pattern that closely mirrors real-world political dynamics during Donald Trump’s time in office.
+Instead, it continues to strengthen, a pattern that closely mirrors real-world political dynamics during Donald Trump’s time in office.

 Taken together, these results show that major political events do more than generate temporary noise.
 They **restructure communities internally**, elevate specific actors, and forge connections that can persist long after the headlines fade.
 Even when activity subsides, the network remembers.